NadaAlinour/freshcipe-react/README.md

 ---

-## Future Plans
-For the frontend:
-- Refactor some parts of the code for better readability and maintainability.
-- Update styling to ensure responsiveness.
-- Incorporate a loading skeleton

-For the backend:
-- Implement a backend server using ASP.NET Core.
-- Create functions in the backend that implement getting the bestsellers as it is currently done in the frontend in a way that slows down performance.
-- Integrate Stripe for secure checkout.
-- Create a database using MySQL.
-- Deploy the backend.

 Additional features:
 - Implement a product recommendation system using Python and Machine Learning techniques.
 - Allow user to choose between different products that map to the same ingredient in the recipe details page.